intel-ai/oox/README.md

 # OOX 2.0
 Out-of-Order Executors library.
-Yet another approach to efficient and scalable tasking API and scheduling.
+Yet another approach to efficient and scalable tasking API and task scheduling.

 ## Continuation-focus design
 With nested parallelism, blocking style programming is deadlock-prone and has latency problems.
 OOX provides semantic way out of these issues.

-On the other hand, std::future is not instended for continuation tasks.
-Even with existing proposals like .then(), the continuation-style is limited - OOX offers:
+`std::future` is not intended for continuation tasks.
+Even with existing proposals like `.then()`, the continuation-style is limited - while OOX offers:
 - Implicitly collapse template recursion of 'futures': `future x = async(async(async(…)));`
 - Implicitly unpack 'futures' to a value in arguments: `async([](int a){}, async(…));`
 - Implicit value conversion for a 'future' variable. e.g.: `future<int> x{2};`